scionsamurai/jimscode.github.io/src/posts/sveltekit-cloudflare-backups/sveltekit-cloudflare-backups.md

 **Testing Locally?**

 No worries, we've got you covered!
-Use this command sequence instead if you're running your application locally:
+Use this command sequence instead:

 ```
 export TOKEN=$(node genTotp.js)